 Fixing sewers that run under trees with minimal disturbance

 A $70,000 tree may shock some, but to our client who just had a fully mature tree delivered and planted, it was the cherry-on-top to complete his dream lawn.
-His joy was short lived though.
-A stormwater pipe that ran beneath the tree started having problems draining and began to backup in to his yard.
-The first plumber he called stated that the tree would have to be torn out for the pipe to be accessed.
-We were happy he called us next, because we disagreed.
+His joy was short-lived.
+A stormwater pipe that ran beneath the tree started having problems draining and began to back up into his yard.
+The first plumber he called said the tree had to be torn out for pipe access.
+We disagreed.
 In our experience, 9 times out of 10, there is a way to fix the plumbing and spare the tree.
 In our client’s case, we were able to reroute the pipe around the perimeter of the new tree’s drip edge so as not to disturb the tree.

 What problems can trees make for sewer lines?

 Sewer lines that run below a tree tend to become damaged more than those that do not, simply because of the tree’s roots.
 Tree roots seek out moisture and nutrients.
 In older sewer lines, the joints between sections of pipe degrade.